 Our 8th grade students participate each year in a culminating Capstone Project.
 Combining assignments, activities and skills from humanities, Jewish studies and service learning, this Capstone experience, integrates academic writing skills and the research process with Jewish studies themes and a service learning project.
 Students have the opportunity to showcase their work during the Capstone Expo at the end of the year.

 Specialists in music, art, physical education, dance, technology, library and an artist-in-residence program round out the PJA middle school experience.

 Students take a variety of day field trips.
 Overnight field trips include a four-day trip to Outdoor School for 6th grade students, a three-day trip to Ashland for 7th grade students studying Shakespeare, and a culminating 8th grade trip to Israel.

 Middle School Exploratories

-If you would like additional information about The Middle School at PJA, please contact our Admission Director, Inge Hoogerhuis or call 503.535.3599.
+If you would like additional information about the middle school at PJA, please contact our Admission Director, Sarah Kahn Glass or call 503.535.3599.